-Pursuant to the Recapitalization Transaction, the Secured Lenders, the Unsecured Lenders and our Existing Shareholders are to be allocated and issued, approximately, such amounts of Restructured Senior Debt (as defined herein), Interim Financing (as defined herein), 8% Senior Unsecured Convertible Debentures and percentage of our pro forma common shares, as presented in the following table:
+Pursuant to the Recapitalization Transaction, the Secured Lenders, the Unsecured Debentureholders and the existing holders of our common shares are to be allocated and issued, approximately, such amounts of Restructured Senior Debt (as defined herein), Interim Financing (as defined herein), 8% Senior Unsecured Debentures and percentage of our pro forma common shares, as presented in the following table:

-Restructured Interim 8% Senior Unsecured Pro Forma Common (in '000s of U.S. dollars) Senior Debt (1) Financing (2) Equity (4) Secured Lenders \$ 85,000 \$ 14,737 \$ 5,000 48.625% Unsecured Lenders 15,000 48.625% Existing Shareholders 2.75% Total \$ 85,000 \$ 14,737 \$ 20,000 100%
+(in '000s of U.S. dollars) Restructured Senior Debt (1) Interim Financing (2) 8% Senior Unsecured Debentures (3) Pro Forma Common Equity (4)

+Secured Lenders \$ 85,000 \$ 14,737 \$ 5,000 48.625%

+Unsecured Lenders 15,000 48.625%

+Existing Shareholders - 2.75%

+Total \$ 85,000 \$ 14,737 \$ 20,000 100%
-(1) The principal balance of the Secured Convertible Notes will be reduced to \$85.0 million, which will be increased by the amount of the Interim Financing, which has a first lien, senior secured position over all of our assets, is non-convertible and non-callable for three years and includes payment in kind at an interest rate of 8% per year and a maturity date which will be five years after the consummation of the Recapitalization Transaction (the "Restructured Senior Debt").

-- (2) The Secured Lenders provided \$14.7 million of interim financing (the "Interim Financing") to iAnthus Capital Management, LLC, on substantially the same terms as the Restructured Senior Debt, net of a 5% original issue discount.
-The amounts of the Interim Financing along with any accrued interest thereon is expected to be converted into, and the original principal balance will be added to, the Restructured Senior Debt upon consummation of the Recapitalization Transaction. - (3) The 8% Senior Unsecured Debentures include payment in kind at an interest rate of 8% per year, a maturity date which will be five years after the consummation of the Recapitalization Transaction, are non-callable for three years and are subordinate to the Restructured Senior Debt but senior to our common shares. - (4) Following consummation of the Recapitalization Transaction, a to-be-determined amount of equity will be made available for management, employee and director incentives, as determined by the New Board (as defined herein).
-All of our existing warrants and options will be cancelled, and our common shares may be consolidated pursuant to a consolidation ratio which has yet to be determined.
+- (1) The principal balance of the Secured Notes will be reduced to \$85.0 million, which will be increased by the amount of the Interim Financing, which has a first lien, senior secured position over all of the Company's assets, is non-convertible and non-callable for three years and includes payment in kind at an interest rate of 8% per year and a maturity date which will be five years after the consummation of the Recapitalization Transaction (the "Restructured Senior Debt"). - (2) The Secured Lenders provided \$14.7 million of interim financing ("Interim Financing") to ICM on substantially the same terms as the Restructured Senior Debt, net of a 5% original issue discount.
+The amounts of the Interim Financing along with any accrued interest thereon is expected to be converted into, and the original principal balance will be added to, the Restructured Senior Debt upon consummation of the Recapitalization Transaction. - (3) The 8% Senior Unsecured Debentures include payment in kind at an interest rate of 8% per annum, a maturity date which will be five years after the consummation of the Recapitalization Transaction, are non-callable for three years and are subordinate to the Restructured Senior Debt but senior to the Company's common shares. - (4) Following consummation of the Recapitalization Transaction, a to-be-determined amount of equity will be made available for management, employee and director incentives, as determined by the New Board (as defined below).
+All of the Company's existing warrants and options will be cancelled and the Company's common shares may be consolidated pursuant to a consolidation ratio which has yet to be determined.

-Upon consummation of the Recapitalization Transaction, a new board of directors (the "New Board") will be composed of the following members: (i) three nominees will be designated by Gotham Green Partners, LLC and each of its affiliates and subsidiaries on behalf of the Secured Lenders; (ii) three nominees will be designated by each of the Consenting Unsecured Lenders as follows: one by Oasis Investments II Master Fund Ltd., one by Senvest Global (KY), LP and Senvest Master Fund, LP, and one by Hadron Healthcare and Consumer Special Opportunities Master Fund; and (iii) one nominee will be designated by the director nominees of the Secured Lenders and Consenting Unsecured Lenders to serve as a member of the New Board, who will also serve as our Chief Executive Officer.
+Upon consummation of the Recapitalization Transaction, a new board of directors (the "New Board") will be composed of the following members: (i) three nominees will be designated by Gotham Green Partners, LLC and each of its affiliates and subsidiaries on behalf of the Secured Lenders; (ii) three nominees will be designated by each of the Consenting Unsecured Debentureholders as follows: one by Oasis Investments II Master Fund Ltd., one by Senvest Global (KY), LP and Senvest Master Fund, LP, and one by Hadron Healthcare and Consumer Special Opportunities Master Fund; and (iii) one nominee will be designated by the director nominees of the Secured Lenders and Consenting Unsecured Debentureholders to serve as a member of the New Board, who will also serve as our Chief Executive Officer.